 Much of the skiing is below the treeline and there’s a good variety of slopes.
 The majority of the runs are wide, groomed runs suitable for any intermediate skier.
 Some are nice and long, with the occasional steep pitch.

 Faloria is one of the main ski areas.
-It has a two-staged cable car with its base on the eastern edge of the town center.
+It has a two-staged cable car with its base on the eastern edge of the town center - a few hotels are within walking distance of this lift.
 The runs connect with the area under Cristallo, including a lift that serves advanced skiers only.

 Advanced skiers will need to slide into the relaxed vibe, since challenging on-piste terrain is limited.
 But if conditions are right, it’s well worth hiring a guide to explore some of the vast off-piste opportunities.
 Beginner skiers are well catered for with blue runs, particularly in the Pomedes/Pocol area.
 The only drawback being the inconvenience of having to bus or drive there.